laurie-gao/Movie-Chatbot/README.md

 At every timestamp, computes the weights (amount of attention that should be paid to every encoder output) and uses the weights to compute a context vector that is fed into the decoder.

 #### Decoder
-Post-attention lstm that returns probability of each word at every timestep based on the context vector f.rom attention and the word outputed by the previous decoder unit.
+Post-attention lstm that returns probability of each word at every timestep based on the context vector from attention and the word outputed by the previous decoder unit.

 ## Results